Overcoming Shame: Letting God Heal You And Set You Free With His Love

 Shame can influence your life in a big way.
 It creates many false beliefs that can lead you to hide out from yourself and others.
 Here are three ways that your shame might be affecting you more than you realize…

-Saying ‘Yes’ to Everyone
+Saying ‘Yes’ To Everyone

 Paula was known as the go-to person at the company she worked for.
 She was the art director, but she often helped out in other departments because she always said “yes” to her co-workers.